shawntabrizi/substrate-graph-benchmarks/docs/assumptions.md

 ## Database

+For all benchmarks, we use RocksDB as our database backend unless stated otherwise.
+Substrate also supports two expirimental databases: SubDB and ParityDB, however these will not be used for any of our benchmarking or weight calculations.

+### Database Cache

+To ensure worst case scenario for all of our benchmarks, we ensure that there is no cached items in our database, so that every read and write operations is as expensive as can be.

+### Trie DB

+On top of the underlying key/value database, Substrate always assumes there is a Trie DB.
+In the case of Substrate, we use a base 16 merkle-patricia trie.

+This means that we should expect that every read and write to the database should be multiplied by log16(N), where N are the total number of items stored in the runtime.

+For example, if there are 200,000 items in the database, we expect that there will be 5 additional reads/writes per database lookup.
+We account for this by pre-populating the database.

 ### Key Length

 We have generally found that the key length of items in RocksDB does not have a significant impact on the performance of DB operations.